HackNuke/botlib/files/bot.1.md

 # SYNOPSIS
 | bot \<cmd>\
-| bot cfg server=irc.freenode.net channel=\\#botd
+| bot cfg server=irc.freenode.net channel=\\#bot
-| bot m=bot.irc,bot.rss
+| bot m=irc,rss

 # DESCRIPTION
-BOT is the user client version of BOTD, it can be used in development of bot commands.
-Uses ~/.bot as the work directory.
+BOT an attempt to achieve OS level integration of bot technology directly into the operating system.
+A solid, non hackable bot version, that can offer "display in your irc channel" functionality to the unix programmer.
+BOTLIB runs on both BSD and Linux, is placed in the Public Domain, and, one day, will be the thing you cannot do without ;]

 # EXAMPLES